Today’s Wonder of the Day was inspired by Wonder Team. Wonder Team Wonders, “How Does a Nonprofit Work?” Thanks for WONDERing with us, Wonder Team!

 Did you know that not every company strives to make as much money as possible?
 It’s true!
 They’re called nonprofits.
 Other names for them are not-for-profit organizations or non-commercial organizations.
 Nonprofits often make money, but what they do with that money makes them different from for-profit businesses.

 What exactly are nonprofits?
 They’re organizations, such as businesses or community groups.
 Nonprofits are usually private, which means they’re not run by the government.
 They also often have a philanthropic mission.
 Some examples include literacy, protecting the environment, and saving endangered species.
 Nonprofits also focus on education, safety, the arts, and various political or social reform efforts.

-But the thing that truly defines a nonprofit legally is what they do with the money that they generate.
-Instead of paying out their earnings to investors in the form of profits or dividends like for-profit companies, nonprofits funnel their earnings back into their organization’s efforts.
+Legally, the thing that defines a nonprofit is what it does with the money it makes.
+Instead of paying out earnings to investors, nonprofits put money back into their organization’s efforts.
 In other words, the money is used to grow the organization and support its mission.

-In most countries, nonprofits have a variety of legal rules and regulations they must follow to maintain their nonprofit status.
-These rules and regulations often involve the taxes, if any, they must pay, as well as how they must report their earnings and what they do with them.
+In most countries, nonprofits have many legal rules they must follow.
+This allows them to keep their nonprofit status.
+These rules often involve the taxes, if any, they must pay.
+The rules also include how nonprofits must report their earnings and what they do with them.

 Would you like to start a nonprofit one day?
 Begin by identifying a cause you care about.
 Then, look for specific ways you can make a difference for that cause.
 Start working hard today, and in the future, you might just be part of your own successful nonprofit!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2